 If you have symptoms of measles, seek medical attention.
 Measles is highly infectious, so call before attending a health care facility.

 Don't consume magic mushrooms.
-The active ingredient in them is a Class 1 narcotic in Indonesia.
-Australians have been injured, fallen sick or been in trouble with local police after taking magic mushrooms, particularly in Bali.
+They are illegal.
+Australians have been injured, fallen sick and been in trouble with local police after taking magic mushrooms, particularly in Bali.

 Magic mushrooms can cause major health problems, including:

 Several mosquito-borne and other insect-borne illnesses are common throughout the year.
 Research your destination and seek local advice on the situation in the area in which you're travelling.

 - taking measures to avoid insect bites, including using insect repellent and wearing long, loose-fitting, light-coloured clothing.